Alan Hevesi

 Alan George Hevesi (January 31, 1940 – November 9, 2023) was an American politician who served as a New York State Assemblyman from 1971 to 1993, as New York City Comptroller from 1994 to 2001, and as New York State Comptroller from 2003 to 2006.

 Hevesi resigned as Comptroller effective December 22, 2006, as part of a plea bargain with the Albany County Court related to his unlawful use of state employees to care for his ailing wife.
 In February 2007, Hevesi was sentenced to a $5,000 fine and permanently banned from holding elective office.

 Four years later, Hevesi pleaded guilty to corruption charges surrounding a "pay to play" scheme regarding the New York State Pension Fund.
-On April 15, 2011, he was sentenced to one to four years in prison.
+On April 15, 2011, he was sentenced to one to four years in prison; he served 20 months in prison.
+He died 11 years later from Lewy body dementia at the age of 83.

 Personal life

 Alan George Hevesi was born in Manhattan on January 31, 1940, and grew up in Forest Hills, Queens, where he primarily resided for the rest of his life.
 His parents were Jewish immigrants who left Hungary in 1938 to escape the Nazis.
-55 of Hevesi's relatives were murdered in concentration camps.
+Fifty-five of Hevesi's relatives were murdered in concentration camps.
 Hevesi's father was Eugene Hevesi (1896–1983), a Hungarian-born American Jewish leader who served as foreign affairs secretary for the American Jewish Committee and as representative to the United Nations for several Jewish NGOs.
 His brother, Dennis, a reporter for The New York Times and Newsday, died in 2017.

 Hevesi earned a Bachelor of Arts in 1962 from Queens College, CUNY.
 He received a Ph.D. in public law and government from Columbia University in 1971.
 The title of his doctoral dissertation was Legislative Leadership in New York State.
 Hevesi taught political science at Queens College for more than 30 years.

 Hevesi married Carol Stanton in 1967; they had three children and were married until her death in 2015.
-Their sons, New York State Assemblyman Andrew Hevesi and former New York State Senator Daniel Hevesi, have both had careers in politics.
+Their sons, New York State Assemblyman Andrew Hevesi and former New York State senator Daniel Hevesi, have both had careers in politics.

 Hevesi died from Lewy body dementia at a care home in East Meadow, New York, on November 9, 2023, at the age of 83.